 - Help patrons easily access party basics (e.g. band aids, ear plugs sunscreen)

 - ACON Rovers are not security and are only concerned with people’s health.

 Book the ACON Rovers

-Having the ACON Rovers on site is a great way for event organisers to demonstrate their concern for the health and wellbeing of their patrons.
+Having the ACON Rovers on site is a great way for event organisers to demonstrate best practice and support the health and wellbeing of their patrons.